-To access articles, click the title link and then the PDF link in the left-hand sidebar.
+To access articles, click the title link.

 Enter your portal username and password when requested.
 You may print, email or download the articles.